zdannar/resume/resume.md

 * Enhanced, debugged, patched and deployed updates and bug-fixes to Python based hosting management system(HMS).

-* Created an Web based automation system to allow QA Engineers to recreate and manage their own automated regressions runs.
+* Created a Web based automation system to allow QA Engineers to recreate and manage their own automated regressions runs.

 * Increased the QA automation run by 200% by deploying additional windows hosts and extended product environment to facilitate parallelism.

-* Created an updated Python based MySQL database management system to monitor and fix replication issues.
+* Created a updated Python based MySQL database management system to monitor and fix replication issues.

 * Became go-to guy for MySQL, Python, Git and MS Powershell information and